haskell-beam/beam/docs/about/faq.md

 ### `opaleye`

 `opaleye` has similar aims as beam.
-However, `beam`'s DSL is monadic, and eschews the use of arrows.
-We use a phantom scope parameter to achieve the same result (it's the `s` parameter in the `Q` and `QExpr` types).
-This allows you to write queries in the same way you'd use the list monad.
-Some people think this is more intuitive than arrows.

-Beam also uses higher-kinded types to allow the use of 'normal' haskell data types, rather than a fully polymorphic type.
+Beam uses higher-kinded types to allow the use of 'normal' haskell data types, rather than a fully polymorphic type.
 For example, in opaleye you may have to write

 ```haskell
 data Table column1 column2 column3 =